 School Physicians can assist schools to provide glucagon administration training or help to identify other qualified personnel.

-The Diabetes Prevention and Control Program sponsors the Rhode Island Diabetes Council whose members serve on committees tasked to address the issue of diabetes care in schools.
+The Coordinated Obesity and Chronic Disease Prevention and Health Promotion Program sponsors the Rhode Island Diabetes Council whose members serve on committees tasked to address the issue of diabetes care in schools.
 The Council’s Diabetes & Children Subcommittee in collaboration with diabetes specialists, school nurse teachers, physicians, and parents meets to address any new challenges that children may have, who have diabetes, or who are at risk for the development of diabetes.